 I was born in Liverpool, England, to an Irish mother and an American Airman father, and immigrated to the United States in 1955 at the age of two.

 My search led me to places many Christians fear to tread, and what I learned cemented my Christianity more than I could have imagined.
 Most Christians today don't even realize why they believe the way they do.
-Christianity nowadays is the offspring of Constantine's attempt at unifying all Christians under a one-world religion.
+Modern Christianity nowadays is the offspring of Constantine's attempt at unifying all Christians under a one-world religion.
 The first Christians read many more books than the ones the Roman government-sanctioned as "inspired."

 For instance, there is the book of Enoch, which the Bible mentions but doesn't include.
 Also found among the Dead Sea Scrolls are the Book of Giants, Milhamah (or War Scroll), Apocryphon of Moses, and Book of Jubilees, to name a few.
 These, and many more were, without a doubt, read by early Christians for over three hundred years, which now begs the question, "Why were they suppressed?"